 In the coming years, the City will focus on investing in bulk services delivery.
-Asset condition and replacement values have to be determined to enable a life-cycle approach, which will optimise funding.
-This approach will also be extended to other assets, such as housing rental stock, fixed property, information technology and communication, and the City's vast vehicle fleet.
+Asset condition and replacement values have to be determined to enable a lifecycle approach, which will optimise funding.
+This approach will also be extended to other assets, such as rental housing stock, fixed property, information technology and communication, and the City's vast vehicle fleet.